Skip to main content

 How do teams reduce meetings with async tools?

-Use short video walkthroughs for context, written docs for decisions, and clear rules for when a live meeting is truly necessary.
+Use short video walkthroughs for context, written docs for decisions, and clear rules for when a live meeting is necessary.

 Keep reading